Exploring the National 9/11 Memorial and Museum in New York

 Cell tower

-The final beam removed from the site
+The final beam was removed from the site.

 Twisted beam after the tower collapse

-Twisted iron beams that were crushed under the weight of a collapsing building, items used by the crews to dig for survivors.
+Twisted iron beams that were crushed under the weight of a collapsing building, and items used by the crews to dig for survivors.

-A single window that survived the towers collapse
+A single window that survived the towers’ collapse

 The interior museum within the museum is where emotions begin to tell the story.
 No photographs allowed here due to the very personal nature of the artifacts.
 For me, the most striking exhibit is the Flight 93 voice recordings presented in real time.
-It is difficult to hear as those men and women knew they would not survive but did everything in their power to stop the attack.
+It is difficult to hear, as those men and women knew they would not survive, but did everything in their power to stop the attack.
 They are true heroes.
 You cannot leave the area without being emotionally moved.

 After the attacks

-Much has been and will be written about 9-11, the causes and aftermath and you learn about both here.
-From the rise of terrorism around the world, previous attacks and the steps taken to try and resolve the conflicts.
+Much has been and will be written about 9-11, the causes and aftermath, and you learn about both here.
+From the rise of terrorism around the world, previous attacks, and the steps taken to try and resolve the conflicts.
 Your emotions will range from grief, pain, and anger to pride and love.
 You will not forget a visit to this sacred ground.

 We can only pray that an event like this never happens again.